Nicola Sturgeon: Covid travel curbs 'may need to go further'

 The new variant is heavily mutated and has been designated a "variant of concern" by the World Health Organization, but scientists are still establishing how quickly it could spread and whether it could bypass some of the protection given by vaccines.

-Two cases have been reported in England, and while Ms Sturgeon said she was not aware of any in Scotland yet, she warned it was a "moving picture".
+Two cases have been identified in England, and while Ms Sturgeon said she was not aware of any in Scotland yet, she warned it was a "moving picture".

 She said: "We have stepped up surveillance and are monitoring this very carefully.